mrvlasyuk/onederx_winner_bot/README.md

 ## What is it?
-This bot can help you to increase your volumes at Onederx Trading Challenge .
+This bot can help you to increase your volumes at Onederx Trading Challenge.
 More info about challenge: [https://trade.onederx.com/leaderboard](https://trade.onederx.com/leaderboard)

 ## How it works?
-Bot make buy and sell trades in both directions.
+Bot makes buy and sell trades in both directions.

 ## What is OnederX?
 [Onederx](https://onederx.com) is crypto derivatives trading platform launched in 2018.
 The main trading instrument is `BTCUSD_P` which is Perpetual contract with a leverage up to **20x**.